 If you would like to read about the timeline of IWD in more detail, this article from the Women Lawyers Journal is a great start.
 It charts the movement from its inception, through its evolution to the event we know today, and lists a number of the themes that the UN have selected over the years.
 While researching the history of IWD using the online resources available through LibrarySearch I came across a fascinating array of articles that discussed IWD in the context of many different topics.
 For example, last year IWD coincided with World Kidney Day and so the Indian Journal of Nephrology published an article regarding women’s renal health, raising awareness regarding the factors that contribute to women’s experience of kidney disease.
 I also fell down something of a rabbit hole reading about the celebration of IWD in Cameroon and the politics surrounding the wax print cloth uniforms worn by women taking part in parades overseen by the Cameroonian government.
 The article, from Africa: The Journal of the International African Institute, can be found here and it is well worth a read, as is this article about the complex political history of IWD in China.
 One of the best things about the library’s electronic resources is that we have subscriptions to journals from and relating to countries all over the world; the international element of IWD is so very vital and LibrarySearch allows you to gain global insights and perspectives.
 In addition to written pieces, there are also a number of radio and television broadcasts available about and in honour of IWD on Box of Broadcasts, a fantastic resource that you can delve into for hours.

-Whatever you are doing for IWD 2020 and its theme of building a truly gender-balanced world, I hope that you find some inspiration from the library’s huge collection of resources by and about women in subjects from literature to history to sociology to name but a few, a glimpse of which you can see showcased throughout March on the ground floor of Augustine House.
+Whatever you are doing for IWD 2021 and its theme of forging a truly gender-balanced world, I hope that you find some inspiration from the library’s huge collection of resources by and about women in subjects from literature to history to sociology to name but a few.

 Happy International Women’s Day.